 This garden is the highest point in Ravello and the views are not to be missed.

-Here are some of the sights from the Villa Rufulo.
-They host an amazing Music Festival every summer.
+Here are some more sights from the Villa Rufulo.
+They host an amazing Music Festival every summer which we were lucky enough to catch the last few performances.

-Truly one could go on and on about the Amalfi coast but it is safe to say it is one of the most beautiful places on earth.
-For the entire Album please go to my Flickr album so you can enjoy all of the photos.
+Truly one could go on and on about the Amalfi Coast but it is safe to say it is one of the most beautiful places on earth.
 If you missed any of the previous parts in this series here is a link to Part One, Part 2, Part 3, Part 5

-Ciao and stay tuned for the final installment!
-I hope you will consider following my blog.
+Ciao and stay tuned for more from the Amalfi Coast and Italy.
+I have some many photos to share with you 🙂 I hope you will consider following my blog.
 Enjoy!